kej715/DtCyber/NOS2.8.7/README.md

 and use `git pull` to update the lists in your local repository clone.

 ## Creating a New Deadstart Tape
-The jobs initiated by `build-product.exp` insert the binaries they produce into the direct access file named `PRODUCT` in the catalog of user `INSTALL`, and they also update the file named `DIRFILE` to specify the system libraries with which the binaries are associated.
+The jobs initiated by `install-product.js` insert the binaries they produce into the direct access file named `PRODUCT` in the catalog of user `INSTALL`, and they also update the file named `DIRFILE` to specify the system libraries with which the binaries are associated.
 To create a new deadstart tape that includes the contents of `PRODUCT`, execute the following command:

->`expect make-ds-tape.exp`
+>`node make-ds-tape`

-`make-ds-tape.exp` reads the current deadstart tape, calls `LIBEDIT` to replace or add the contents of `PRODUCT` as directed by `DIRFILE`, and then writes the resulting file to a new tape image.
+`make-ds-tape.js` reads the current deadstart tape, calls `LIBEDIT` to replace or add the contents of `PRODUCT` as directed by `DIRFILE`, and then writes the resulting file to a new tape image.
 The new tape image will be a file with path `NOS2.8.7/tapes/newds.tap`.
 To restart NOS 2.8.7 with the new tape image, execute the following commands:

->`expect shutdown.exp`
+>`node shutdown`

 >`mv tapes/ds.tap tapes/oldds.tap`